juancho11gm/juancho11gm.github.io/_posts/context-and-reducer.md

 ---
-title: 'Use Context and Reducer together'
+title: 'UseContext and UseReducer together'
 excerpt: 'React Context API and useReducer implemented'
-coverImage: '/assets/blog/.jpg'
+coverImage: '/assets/blog/context-reducer/cover.jpg'
 orientation: landscape
 date: '2023-02-05'
 author:
   name: Juan G
   picture: '/assets/me/profilepic.jpg'
 ogImage:
-  url: '/assets/blog/.jpg'
+  url: '/assets/blog/context-reducer/cover.jpg'
 ---

 If you are a JavaScript developer probably you've heard about Redux.
 Managing the state is a frequent use case where JavaScript developers tend to use a library to make it easier.
 Redux is a good alternative when your application becomes much more larger and complex.
-In the meanwhile, according to the project requirements and constraints, if it stays small and less complex, you can group `useContext` and `useReducer` React Hooks together.
+Meanwhile, according to the project requirements and constraints, if it stays small and less complex, you can group **useContext** and **useReducer** React Hooks together.

 ## What is Context

-The Context API was introduced by the React team for accessing the state from a general context in your components, without passing props down manually.
+The React team introduced the Context API for accessing the state from a general context in your components, without passing props down manually.
 Is recommended to use the Context API when your components, at different nesting levels, need to use a global state.

 The scenario when the props are passed down through multiple components is usually known as Drop Drilling.
-It can be solved by using Component Composition (Breaking down Components into smaller and indenpendent pieces) or by adding the Context API.
+It can be solved by using Component Composition (Breaking down Components into smaller and independent pieces) or by adding the Context API.

 ```jsx
 // Create the context with a Default Value